andrew/ultimate-awesome/README.md

 - [awesome-distribution-shift](https://github.com/weitianxin/awesome-distribution-shift) - A curated list of papers and resources about the distribution shift in machine learning.
 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
 - [awesome-papers-for-rag](https://github.com/gomate-community/awesome-papers-for-rag) - A curated list of resources dedicated to retrieval-augmented generation (RAG).
+- [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
 - [awesome-productivity-tools](https://github.com/ProductivityDirectory/awesome-productivity-tools) - My Awesome list of productivity tools and products.
 - [awesome-digital-ic](https://github.com/qninth/awesome-digital-ic) - A collection of great digital IC project/tutorial/website etc.
+- [awesome-dotnet-winforms](https://github.com/tbolon/awesome-dotnet-winforms) - A curated list of of .NET libraries for Windows Forms (winforms).
 - [awesome-ai-seo](https://github.com/xaramore/awesome-ai-seo) - A curated list of awesome AI tools for SEO, including content optimization, keyword research, analytics, and more.
 - [awesome-qubes-os](https://github.com/xn0px90/awesome-qubes-os) - A curated list of awesome qubes os links.
 - [Awesome_visual_place_recognition_datasets](https://github.com/z014xw/Awesome_visual_place_recognition_datasets) - A curated list of Visual Place Recognition (VPR)/ loop closure detection (LCD) datasets.